Gluten Free Banana Muffins

 - Cover the bowl with a towel and allow the batter to rest for 15 minutes.
 During this time, preheat the oven to 425ºF.

-- Bake for 7 minutes at 425ºF, then keeping the muffins in the oven turn the temperature down to 375ºF and bake for 12-14 minutes or until a toothpick inserted in the center comes out clean.
+- Place one pan in the center of the oven and bake for 7 minutes at 425ºF, then keeping the muffins in the oven turn the temperature down to 350ºF and bake for 12-14 minutes or until a toothpick inserted in the center comes out clean.
+Repeat with the remaining batter, making sure to bump the temperature back up to 425ºF.

 If I don’t need them to be GF can I use AP Flour in a 1:1 replacement?
 I have bananas ready to use for these and all other ingredients on hand but don’t have GF flour.